 To study lytic phage infections at the single-cell resolution and with sufficient throughput, the researchers developed a microfluidic-based infection assay that allows a large number of independent host cell lineages to be maintained under controlled homogeneous growth conditions, while they are infected by phages.

-This data was processed using machine-learning-based analysis tools (originally developed by another PhD student in the Bakshi lab, Georgeos Hardo (currently an Assistant Professor · United Arab Emirates University) and adapted to this task by Charlie Wedd and Ruizhe) to precisely track and quantify each stage of infection within individual cells, from adsorption to lysis.
+This data was processed using machine-learning-based analysis tools (originally developed by a former PhD student in the Bakshi lab, Georgeos Hardo (currently an Assistant Professor · United Arab Emirates University) and adapted to this task by Charlie Wedd and Ruizhe) to precisely track and quantify each stage of infection within individual cells, from adsorption to lysis.

 Pipeline of information